Saturday, March 03, 2018

 32-Bit Aesthetics?

-It was the graphics that originally enticed me to play this game - they are knockout and easily on par with other machines in the mid-90s.
-So many different environments and each is accompanied by its own unique styles, drivers, and background tunes.
-Framerates are constantly superb and can be increased further by disabling the lovely textures.
-If I had to be picky, the point of view is a tad low and it's also a shame that so few frames are used for when the car is cornering.
+It was the graphics that originally enticed me to play this game - they are knockout and easily on par with other machines of the day.
+Each environment is accompanied by its own unique styles, drivers, and background music.
+Framerates are superb and can be increased further by disabling the textures.
+If I had to nitpick, the point of view is a bit low, and it’s a shame so few frames are used during the car’s cornering.

-The audio is... well... it's an Atari Falcon so it's nothing less than stunning.
+The audio is typically Falcon - nothing less than stunning.
 The selection of music is incredibly varied and suits each track's style.
-All sound effects are made using awesome samples so, whether you're skidding, bumping, or tearing up the road, it's ear-blasting and always amazing.
+All effects are made using awesome samples, so whether you're skidding, bumping, or tearing up the road, it's ear-blasting and always amazing.
 Love it all, especially the smooth engine noise.

 Some tracks are weirdly different from what I expected...